siddharth-maddali/siddharth-maddali.github.io/index.md

 # Hello!

 You've reached the personal website of Siddharth Maddali.
-I do research at the intersection of condensed matter physics and X-ray imaging.
+I do scientific research on ways to characterize condensed matter systems.
 I currently live in Chicago, IL.

 You can read more about me <a href="{{ site.url }}/about">here</a>, take a look at my physics/math/programming <a href="{{ site.url }}/blog">blog</a>, and/or <a href="https://twitter.com/SidDarthious?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @SidDarthious on Twitter</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>.